chankey-pal/chankey-pal/README.md

 ### 👋 Hi there!

-I am a web developer From  Noida.
+I am a PHP developer From  Noida.

 ---